 Testing the email policies before deploying on the devices is a good practice.
 Test the capabilities of these policies before applying them on the devices.

-Note the compliance option when disabled prevents Workspace ONE UEM from running any automatic PowerShell Cmdlets based on the compliance status in AirWatch.
-If the default access state for a mailbox is set to Blocked or Quarantined, then that status does not change for devices upon enrollment to Workspace ONE UEM if compliance is disabled.
+Note the compliance option when deactivated prevents Workspace ONE UEM from running any automatic PowerShell Cmdlets based on the compliance status in AirWatch.
+If the default access state for a mailbox is set to Blocked or Quarantined, then that status does not change for devices upon enrollment to Workspace ONE UEM if compliance is deactivated.

 Before you can begin managing the devices from the Email Dashboard, the configured MEM must discover the devices enrolled to the organization group.
 Based on whether an EAS profile is present on the devices or not, either a command or a broadcast message is sent to discover the devices.